Tongue Piercing Pain: How Much Do They Hurt?

 • Try to relax with controlled breathing through your nose and wear comfortable clothes

-Most people feel more anxiety about the pain before the piercing than they actually experience when they get their tongue pierced.
+Most people feel more anxiety about the pain before the piercing than they actually experience when they get the piercing done.

 Tongue Piercing